TDG-Platform/docs/HotMaps_Workflow.md

 ***************************************************************************
 -->

-The above template should reflect the latest versions of all the participating tasks.
+The above workflow should reflect the latest versions of all the participating tasks.
 Here are the modifications you need to make to run the workflow:

 * Set **_in_base_dir_** -- this is the top-level S3 input directory that contains your DN data